ofallonlabs/saeedmirshekari/_src/blog/saeeds-world-through-data-did-the-world-sell-lots-of-arms-to-iraq-during-the-iran-iraq-war-in-80s-yes-but-also-to-iran-1.md

 ---
 layout: blog_base_ai_mentor.njk
-title: "Saeed's World Through Data: Did The World Sell Lots of Arms to Iraq During the Iran-Iraq War in 80's?
-Yes, but also to Iran."
+title: "Did The World Sell Lots of Arms to Iraq in 80's?"
 description: "World Through Data Science: One Question at A Time!
 In these series of blogs I'll share my most interesting findings for the most interesting questions I have asked.
 I use Python and pandas to look at